Rajka is an American Board Certified Family Physician with over 14 years of clinical experience. She also runs a blog, Expat Doctor Mom.

 Q: Any negatives?
 What do you miss most about home?

 A: The biggest negative is how hot it gets.
 It is too hot to be outside between April and October.
 This, along with the lack of outdoor activities, hiking and mountain biking.
 I would love to take my kids out for a bike ride on a trail.

 A: The only danger is the driving.
 This is not to be minimised.
 Qatar had the highest rate of death by motor vehicle accident per capita several years back.
 The numbers have improved, but disrespect for fellow drivers has gotten worse.
 I have never seen drivers do such deliberately dangerous things in my life.

 Q: Which are the best places/suburbs to live in Doha as an expat?

-A: Now we are in the Al Waab area which I like real well.
-West Bay is extremely nice but it is too far from many things for my liking.
+A: Now we are in the Al Waab area, which I like really well.
+West Bay is extremely nice, but it is too far from many things for my liking.